SN 2025adpq: A Type Ia supernova in a collisional ring formed during a major galaxy merger

 Due to the spatial and spectral resolution of GMOS and the close proximity of the additional star forming region to the transient within the slit, it is difficult to disentangle the emission line fluxes only underlying the transient's location (either physically or in projection).
 While there is clear H$\alpha$ emission coinciding with the transient's location in the slit, the H$\alpha$ flux from the more active region clearly extends to the transient's placement in the slit due either to its spatial extent behind the transient or the seeing limited spatial resolution of the observations, or both.
 The conclusion that this is unrelated to the transient is based on a few arguments.
-For starters, the [O\,\textsc{ii}], [O\,\textsc{iii}], and H$\beta$ emission (Figure \ref{fig:GemArc+Transient}) show a stronger separation from the spatial location of the transient in the slit (Figure \ref{fig:Gem2D}), which further supports the conclusion that the transient's location is less active.
+For starters, the [O\,\textsc{ii}], [O\,\textsc{iii}], and H$\beta$ emission show a separation from the spatial location of the transient in the slit (Figure \ref{fig:Gem2D}), and this offset nebular emission appears brighter than the same emission lines at the location of the transient along the slit, which further supports the conclusion that the transient's location is less active.
 Secondly, the clear velocity shift (Figures \ref{fig:Gem2D} and \ref{fig:GemHalphaZoom}) with respect to the H$\alpha$ emission at the transient's trace shows it is distinct both spatially (by $\sim$\,$1$ kpc) and in velocity space (by $\sim$\,$120$ km s$^{-1}$).
 The redshift of the more active region with respect to the transient's location implies it is likely behind the transient at a slightly further away region of the ring (the geometry of the ring and its likely inclination, with the eastward side closer to us, also support this).